Freely-Given-org/Biblelator/Documentation/Installation.md

         a lot of work.
     Then the Biblelator.lock file must be manually deleted before the program will run again.
+    So if you were testing the program, or know that you hadn't done a lot of work since the last save, just go ahead and delete the Biblelator.lock file.

 12. View optional parameters.